Neo-Hao/grokking-relational-database-design/chapter_02/README.md

 If you see `products` and `review`, that means the script is loaded successfully.
 In the same SQLite console environment, you can run any SQL queries you want, including the examples covered by Chapter 2.
 You can always quit the SQLite console by typing `.quit` and pressing `Enter`.

 ## MySQL database

-MySQL is a popular open-source RDBMS.
-We would recommend you to install MySQL in different ways depending on your operating system.

-### Install and start MySQL

 In case you jump to this chapter directly, you need to refer to [the README file](../chapter_01/README.md/##mysql-database) in the `chapter_01` folder to install MySQL first.